graysky/graysky.github.io/_posts/2002/_posts/2002-12-09-ibm-acquires-rational.md

 Wow, didn't see this coming.
 No kidding.
 Guess I should learn who <a href="http://www.ibm.com/ibm/sjp/">Sam Palmisano</a> is.
 And I wanna know if I can get a cheap ThinkPad.

-Some coverage from around the horn:<ul>
+Some coverage from around the horn:

 <li>The NY Times take on this move as part of the <a href="http://www.nytimes.com/2002/12/09/technology/09BLUE.html">IBM vs. Microsoft battles past/present/future</a>.

 <li>The <a href="http://developers.slashdot.org/article.pl?sid=02/12/08/1422230">always-well-informed Slashdot</a> zealots weigh in.
 They ask the important questions, like "Will Rose become open source this week?"